 Free.
 One email per week.

-Current Anthropic Claude API pricing from official model pages, including prompt caching, batch discounts, and the current 1M context beta notes.
+Current Anthropic Claude API pricing from official model pages and the Claude Opus 4.7 launch announcement, including prompt caching, batch discounts, and current long-context notes.

 Current Gemini API pricing from Google's official docs: 3.1 Pro Preview, 3.1 Flash-Lite Preview, 3 Flash Preview, 2.5 Flash, 2.5 Pro, plus Batch and Flex pricing.